 Glad you asked!
 The 5 phases of training in this training model are:

 - Strategic direction: a set of customer-focused, training goal(s) and direction(s)

 - Training program design: a multi-departmental collaboration, sometimes including key customers, to create the training content and methodology

 - Structural versatility of the training program: the ways in which the training will be able to adapt to new elements as they emerge [such as moving to online training in the face of COVID-19]

-- Training delivery: which techniques are going to be best at giving the trainees the skills, information, and motivation they need?
+- Training delivery: which techniques are going to be best at giving the trainees the knowledge and skills, information, and motivation they need?
 One of them is on the go training.